ANSSI-FR/DFIR-O365RC/README.md

 - Get-AADDevices creates a file named *AADDevices_%FQDN%.json* in the *azure_ad_devices* folder.
 - Get-AADLogs creates folders named after the current date using the *YYYY-MM-DD* format in the *azure_ad_signin* folder, in each directory a file called *AADSigninLog_%FQDN%_YYYY-MM-DD_HH-00-00.json* is created for Azure AD sign-ins logs.
 A folder *azure_ad_audit* is also created and results are dumped in files named *AADAuditLog_%FQDN%_YYYY-MM-DD.json* for Azure AD audit logs.
 Finally a folder called *azure_ad_tenant* is created and the general tenant information written in a file named *AADTenant_%FQDN%.json*.
 - Get-AzRMActivityLogs creates folders named after the current date using the *YYYY-MM-DD* format in the *azure_rm_activity* folder, in each directory a file called *AzRM_%FQDN%_%SubscriptionID%_YYYY-MM-DD_HH-00-00.json* is created where %SubscriptionID% is the Azure subscription ID.
 A folder called *azure_rm_subscriptions* is created and each subscription information written in a file named *AzRMsubscriptions_%FQDN%.json*.
+- Get-AzDevOpsActivityLogs creates folders named after the current date using the *YYYY-MM-DD* format in the *azure_DevOps_activity* folder, in each directory a file called *AzDevOps_%FQDN%_%DevOpsOrganizationname%_YYYY-MM-DD_HH-00-00.json* is created where %DevOpsOrganizationname% is the Azure DevOps organization name.
+A folder called *azure_DevOps_orgs* is created and each azure DevOps organization information written in a file named *AzdevopsOrgs_%FQDN%.json.
 - Get-O365Full creates folders named after the current date using the *YYYY-MM-DD* format in the *O365_unified_audit_logs*, in each directory a file called *UnifiedAuditLog_%FQDN%_YYYY-MM-DD_HH-00-00.json* is created.
 - Get-O365Light creates folders named after the current date using the *YYYY-MM-DD* format in the *O365_unified_audit_logs*, in each directory a file called *UnifiedAuditLog_%FQDN%_YYYY-MM-DD.json* is created.
 - Get-DefenderforO365 creates folders named after the current date using the *YYYY-MM-DD* format in the *O365_unified_audit_logs*, in each directory a file called *UnifiedAuditLog_%FQDN%_YYYY-MM-DD_DefenderforO365.json* is created.